Neeraj060398/Neeraj060398/README.md

-I am a Data Engineer with experience in Azure, AWS, ETL/ELT, Spark
+I am a Data Engineer with experience in Azure, AWS, ETL/ELT, Spark <br/>

--4 × Azure Certified and 1 × AWS Certified
+4 × Azure Certified and 1 × AWS Certified <br/>
--I am interested in Data Engineering/Data Science/Analytics
+I am interested in Data Engineering/Data Science/Analytics <br/>

 <!--
 **Neeraj060398/Neeraj060398** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.